run-x/opta-docs/content/en/Architecture/kubernetes.md

 All of these additions (as well as the Opta services), are managed via [Helm Charts](https://helm.sh/) (using V3), and are deployed separately to their own namespace.

-Opta services are also deployed to unique namespaces formed out of their layer name (base name on the opta yaml-- there should never be more than one k8s service per opta yaml).
-Each opta service consists of one K8s service, deployment (and its affiliated pods), horizontal pod autoscaler, configmap, service account, and optionally an ingress if they so wish to expose their opta service's api to the public.
+Opta services are also deployed to unique namespaces formed out of their layer name (base name on the Opta yaml-- there should never be more than one k8s service per Opta yaml).
+Each Opta service consists of one K8s service, deployment (and its affiliated pods), horizontal pod autoscaler, configmap, service account, and optionally an ingress if they so wish to expose their Opta service's api to the public.
 The deployment manages the different pods (e.g. containers/servers) of your application while the K8s service is used with Linkerd to route cluster-internal traffic-- as is, any service can be contacted via a domain of the form MODULE_NAME.LAYERNAME, such as app.hello-world for the Getting Started example.
 The horizontal pod autoscaler is responsible for increasing/decreasing the number of pods of the deployment as needed based on cpu ad memory